 Requests for changes to the CFIA Fish List will be assessed in accordance with the following:

-- A common name should generally conform with other members of the taxonomic family or generic-level grouping.
+- A common name should generally conform to the other members of the taxonomic family or generic-level grouping.

 - A name must be supported by recognized Canadian and international scientific references.
 The primary references used for this are provided in Annex A.